 Your personal brand is defined by who you are as a professional and what makes you different from other people.
 Consider using these steps to successfully brand yourself:

-- Discover what makes you different
+1. Find what makes you unique

-Find what makes you passionate, what drives you or what pushes you to improve.
+When starting to define your brand, you will need to identify your strengths, skills and talents.
+Think about what you do well and what you feel passionate about.
 Passion can motivate you to persevere during challenges.
 It’s also inspirational, as people admire passionate people.
 For example, if you are passionate about numbers and accuracy, you can use that to brand yourself as an excellent accountant.

-5. Build a reputation
+4. Build a reputation

 Once you have built the foundation of your brand by defining yourself, your objectives and your chosen platforms, you can start building an audience and a reputation.
 The purpose is to convince the people interested in your brand that your skills are valid and your claims are backed by strong expertise.

 If, for example, you discover people in your social media groups who have similar qualities but a larger brand than you do, you can reach out to them and propose different collaborations.
 You will need to make a strong case for why working with you will also benefit them.

-8. Analyze your competition
+6. Analyze your competition

 Analyzing your competition depends on your area of expertise, but in most cases, you can do it through online research.
 If, for example, you are a marketing professional in the automotive industry, you can analyze your competition by studying major marketing campaigns conducted by other car manufacturers.